 Different factors can affect load forecasts, such as the area’s location, the type of customers in the region, weather factors (e.g., temperature), the time of the day, day of the week, and other unpredictable factors (i.e., coronavirus outbreak).
 Electricity demand can be assessed periodically - hourly, daily, weekly, monthly, or yearly.
 Forecasting processes can be applied to various horizons: very short-term load forecasting (VSTLF, <1-day), short-term load forecasting (STLF, <2-weeks), medium-term load forecasting (MTLF <3-years), and long-term load forecasting (LTLF >3years) [10].
 Short-term forecasting has been the focus in most current research, concentrating on horizons of less than two weeks [1], [10], [14].

-According to Mandal et al. [15], STLF is a critical instrument in the utility system’s day-to-day operations and planning activities, such as energy transactions, unit commitment, economic dispatch, security analysis, fuel scheduling, and unit maintenance.
+According to Mandal et al. [15], STLF is a critical instrument in a utility system’s day-to-day operations and planning activities, such as energy transactions, unit commitment, economic dispatch, security analysis, fuel scheduling, and unit maintenance.
 STLF is a highly complex process influenced by various factors, including economic conditions, time of day, season, weather, and random influences.
 The electricity demand is determined by meteorological variables, human social activities, and industrial activities.
 Hippert et al. [16] explain that forecasting short-term load becomes complicated when the load at a given hour is dependent not only on the load at the previous hour but also on the load at the same hour on previous days and the load at the same hour on the same denomination day in the previous week [17].
 Additionally, the forecaster must model the relationship between the load and other variables such as weather, leisure activities, and so on.
 However, due to a lack of knowledge about future events, longer forecasting horizons are more susceptible to unanticipated changes in future demand.

 Both statistical techniques and machine learning (ML) have been applied to provide load forecasts, and with the advent of the widespread application of data science, the boundary between these two approaches is becoming more equivocal [1].
 Examples of statistical techniques applied to electrical load forecasting include multiple linear regression analysis [18], [19] exponential smoothing [20], [21], and auto-regressive integrated moving average (ARIMA) modelling [22], [23].
 On the other hand, ML algorithms are more intelligent and can be better, as they provide the capacity to learn and adapt to the non-linear and complex relationships between load and other influencing factors (e.g., weather, time of day) automatically [10].
 Examples are Artificial Neural Networks (ANNs) [24][25], Fuzzy Regression Models [26], [27], Support Vector Machines [28], Gradient Boosting Machines [29]; they have all been applied to electrical load forecasting.
 The authors of [8] discussed many regression-based approaches for STLF [30].
 Another study [31] examined various MLR algorithms for load forecasting.
 The disadvantage of MLR techniques is that they require external factors such as temperature and time of day.
 The ARIMA model is the most frequently used among all regression models since it consistently produces good prediction results; for example, the author in [32] combined ARIMA and Box-Jenkins methods to do hourly forecasting.